 There we were, all excited for fall baking… but with a week-long stint of temps in the nineties, our new locale begged to differ.
 So while I still turned on the oven, I’m taking a brief departure from all things cinnamon-spiced, and celebrating the last of the Summer season with one of my very favorite sweet (and savory) treats: slow roasted tomatoes.

 It’s hard to beat peak-season tomatoes, as is.
-Growing up, we plucked them straight off the tangly vines – cheerful red, orange, and yellow jewels bursting with summer flavor.
+Growing up, we plucked them straight off the tangly vines in my parents garden – cheerful red, orange, and yellow jewels bursting with summer flavor.

 Don’t you wish someone would bottle that distinctively intoxicating smell of tomato vines and warm sunshine??